-As part of our Green Schools Initiative with the support of LADWP through their Community Outreach Grant, USGBC-LA has teamed up with Buildings Skills Partnership (BSP), Service Employees International Union (SEIU), and LA Unified School District (LAUSD) to work with schools throughout the LA region to offer a holistic approach to promoting on-campus sustainability and off-campus cultural change that will directly impact energy, water, and waste use.
+As part of our Green Schools Program, with the support of LADWP through their Community Outreach Grant, USGBC-LA has teamed up with Buildings Skills Partnership (BSP), Service Employees International Union (SEIU), and LA Unified School District (LAUSD) to work with schools throughout the LA region to offer a holistic approach to promoting on-campus sustainability and off-campus cultural change that will directly impact energy, water, and waste use.

 In an effort to tailor sustainability education to the unique audiences of our school communities, we're offering to virtually bring a Sustainability Fundamentals Speaker to your school!

 This distance learning opportunity offers a high-level overview of the concepts around sustainability with a focus on energy and water savings.
 It will be delivered by USGBC-LA volunteers from USGBC-LA’s member base of architects, engineers, sustainability professionals, and more who would also be asked to talk about their career paths.

 Sustainability Fundamentals Speaker Presentation

 This presentation provides a high level overview of the concepts around sustainability with a focus on energy and water savings.
 It will be delivered by USGBC-LA members and volunteers from USGBC-LA’s member base of architects, engineers, sustainability professionals, and more who would also be asked to talk about their career paths.

 This 90-minute workshop will cover the fundamentals of sustainability as well as programs attendees can take advantage of through LADWP Rebates and Programs described below.